OutSystems/docs-support/src/licensing/check-license-includes.md

 # Check what your license includes, and your effective usage

-The license installed in an environment, define which feature are available and their limits.
-To **find out the licensing limits** of your environment, navigate to the **environment management console** at `http://<yourenvironment>/ServiceCenter`.
-Click the **Administration** tab, and navigate to the **Licensing** submenu.
+The installed license in an environment defines the available features and their limits.
+To **check the licensing limits** of your environment, go to the **environment management console** at `http://<yourenvironment>/ServiceCenter`.
+Click the **Administration** tab, and then the **Licensing** submenu.

 There you can check:

-* The maximum number of users, and how many users are currently registered;
+* The current number of registered users against the maximum allowed;

-* The maximum number of Application Objects or Software Units, and the amount you're currently using;
+* The number of Application Objects or Software Units you're using against the maximum allowed;

-* And much more.
+* And other limits and usage statistics.

 ![Screenshot of the Environment Management Console showing the Licensing screen with various platform features and their usage limits.](images/check-license-includes_0.png "Environment Management Console Licensing Screen")